 The Business Tax is levied on all businesses located in Port St. Lucie and St. Lucie County.
 Business operations within the City of Port St. Lucie are regulated under Chapter 111 of the City Code of Ordinances.

 All business tax receipts expire September 30 and can be renewed on or after July 1.
 If you receive a renewal notice and are no longer in business or your business is no longer located in the city limits, please indicate that information on the renewal notice, then sign and return the renewal notice for processing.
-If you are an existing business and would like to renew your business tax receipt, you can now do so online!

 Each October 1, the business tax receipts are delinquent and subject to penalties each month thereafter, with a maximum of 25 percent.
 Taxes for new businesses can be paid at any time during the year and are prorated beginning April 1, at which time a half-year fee applies.